tonyauyeung/BNEM/README.md

 Here's the list of available models:

     - dem: iDEM
-    - dem: iDEM with an energy parameterisation
+    - dem_en: iDEM with an energy parameterisation
     - nem: NEM
     - bnem: BNEM
 <!--